nuvolaris/nuvolaris-test/README.md

 # nuvolaris-test

-In this repo there is are source of the test kit

-Note that this repo does nothing by itself except building the test container used by other repos.

-In order to develop with it, you have to get an AWS account, get the credentials, copy `.env.dist` to `.env`, edit it adding all the secrets.

-Then you can:
+This is the testkit.

+It builds a container for testing.

+The container contains all the tools to build various Kubernetes clusters and test Nuvolaris in them.

+TO use it:

+- copy `.env.dist` in `.env` and fill it with the required secrets
-- `task build` to build the container
+- built the container with `task build`
-- `task enter` to enter in the container accessing to the scripts in current directory
+- enter in the container for development with `task enter`

-... more to come ...
+TODO: run it in a CI Environment